pidge1014/SRD20.Path.V.1.5/Races.md

 - **Dragon Magic (6 CP)**: Some elves have potent draconic blood.
 Elves with this racial trait who take a [draconic bloodline](https://www.d20pfsrd.com/classes/core-classes/sorcerer/bloodlines/bloodlines-from-paizo/draconic-bloodline) as a class feature treat their [Charisma](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Charisma-Cha-) scores as 2 points higher when determining the DC and uses per day of all [bloodline](https://www.d20pfsrd.com/classes/core-classes/sorcerer#TOC-Bloodline) abilities and [bloodline](https://www.d20pfsrd.com/classes/core-classes/sorcerer#TOC-Bloodline) spells.
 Additionally, elves with this trait add spells with the draconic descriptor to their class spell lists for any spellcasting classes in which they have levels.
 - **Draconic Consular 4 CP)**: Elves serving in the company of [dragons](https://www.d20pfsrd.com/bestiary/rules-for-monsters/creature-types#TOC-Dragon) are trained to assist and represent their draconic allies.
 Elves with this racial trait gain a +1 bonus on [Diplomacy](https://www.d20pfsrd.com/skills/diplomacy) and [Knowledge](https://www.d20pfsrd.com/skills/knowledge) (arcana) checks.
 - **Dreamspeaker**: A few elves have the ability to tap into the power of sleep, dreams, and prescient reverie.
 Elves with this racial trait add +1 to the saving throw DCs of spells of the divination school and [*sleep*](https://www.d20pfsrd.com/magic/all-spells/s/sleep) effects they cast.
 In addition, elves with [Charisma](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Charisma-Cha-) scores of 15 or higher may use [*dream*](https://www.d20pfsrd.com/magic/all-spells/d/dream) once per day as a [spell-like ability](https://www.d20pfsrd.com/magic#TOC-Spell-Like-Abilities-Sp-) ([caster level](https://www.d20pfsrd.com/magic#TOC-Caster-Level) is equal to the elf’s character level)
+- **Elf, Quintessential(10CP):**  You have the grace and quickness associated with the greatest of your ancestors, as well as their affinity for magic.
+You gain +2 to your dexterity score, in addition, if your caster level is below your character level in any class, you may increase it by up to 1/8th your character level.
 - **Envoy**: Elves often have trouble relating to neighbors of other races, especially those with much shorter lifespans.
 As a result, some are trained in minor magics that are particularly useful when dealing with non-elves.
 Elves with this racial trait and an [Intelligence](https://www.d20pfsrd.com/basics-ability-scores/ability-scores#TOC-Intelligence-Int-) score of 11 or higher gain the following [spell-like abilities](https://www.d20pfsrd.com/magic#TOC-Spell-Like-Abilities-Sp-) once per day: [*comprehend languages*](https://www.d20pfsrd.com/magic/all-spells/c/comprehend-languages), [*detect magic*](https://www.d20pfsrd.com/magic/all-spells/d/detect-magic), [*detect poison*](https://www.d20pfsrd.com/magic/all-spells/d/detect-poison), and [*read magic*](https://www.d20pfsrd.com/magic/all-spells/r/read-magic).
 The [caster level](https://www.d20pfsrd.com/magic#TOC-Caster-Level) for these effects is equal to the elf’s level.
 - **Fey-Sighted** You gain [*detect magic*](https://www.d20pfsrd.com/magic/all-spells/d/detect-magic) as a constant [spell-like ability](https://www.d20pfsrd.com/magic#TOC-Spell-Like-Abilities-Sp-), with a [caster level](https://www.d20pfsrd.com/magic#TOC-Caster-Level) equal to your character level.
 - **Fleet-Footed(4 CP)**: While all elves are naturally lithe and agile, some also are naturally speedy and have a strong desire to rush into situations rather than worrying about looking ahead.
 Elves with this racial trait receive [Run](https://www.d20pfsrd.com/feats/general-feats/run) as a bonus feat and a +2 [racial bonus](https://www.d20pfsrd.com/basics-ability-scores/glossary#TOC-Racial-Bonus) on [initiative](https://www.d20pfsrd.com/gamemastering/combat#TOC-Initiative) checks.